Pahang Malaysia Travel Guide

 For those with more time, Pulau Tioman makes an excellent base for multi-day extensions, either to deepen your island experience or to explore other parts of Malaysia.

 Begin with Tioman, then travel north along the east coast.
-This might involve a bus or domestic flight out of Mersing/Tanjung Gemok to Kuala Terengganu or The Cradle of malay culture, then a single boat to Redang or Perhentian Islands (seasonally).
-This gives a comprehensive exploration of Malaysia's east coast islands.
+This might involve a bus or domestic flight out of Mersing/Tanjung Gemok to Kuala Terengganu or The Cradle of malay culture, then a boat to Redang or Perhentian Islands (seasonally).
+This provides a comprehensive exploration of Malaysia's east coast islands.